andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 Both functions do the same thing, only the syntax is different.

-They fetched data from an API and return a promise that is fulfilled with a text about cats.
+They fetch data from an API and return a promise that is fulfilled with a text about cats.

 We can observe how in the first function, the first argument to *then()* will be the promise's fulfillment value.